Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 └── main.tf

-There is one module to deploy a frontend-app, another to deploy a backend-app, another for the MySQL database, and so on.
+There is one unit to deploy a frontend-app, another to deploy a backend-app, another for the MySQL database, and so on.
 To deploy such an environment, you’d have to manually run tofu apply

 /terraform apply